-In agreement with Alsaleh et al. [48] study, our findings are limited by the subjective measurement of PA levels, given the characteristics of being self-reported.
+In agreement with Alsaleh et al. [48], our findings are limited by the subjective measurements of PA levels, given the characteristics of being self-reported.
 Although the IPAQ is a valid and reliable measure of PA, self-reporting can give a distorted impression of PA levels (usually an overestimation) compared to objective measures of PA [49].
 However, it should also be noted that the application of the questionnaire was standardized to minimize conjecture and overestimation or underestimation of PA levels, which can occur when patients complete the questionnaires on their own [50].

-One of the possible explanations for a lower increase in the proportion of participants who meet the PA recommendations in the 12-week group may be because participants these group at the baseline already previously performed some type of PA, which is why they would tend to improve to a lesser extent, since they were in better physical condition before the start of the cardiac rehabilitation program.
-Similar findings were also reported in Branco et al. [51] study, who evaluated an intervention like ours for 8 and 12 weeks.
+One of the possible explanations for a lower increase in the proportion of participants who meet the PA recommendations in the 12-week group may be because participants in this group at baseline already were performing some type of PA, which is why they would tend to improve to a lesser extent since they were in better physical condition before the start of the CRP.
+Similar findings were also reported in Branco et al. [51] study, which evaluated an intervention like ours for 8 and 12 weeks.